-On May 4, 2011, the Board issued its decision on cost eligibility, and determined that The Corporation of the City of Thunder Bay (the "City") was not eligible because it is the effective owner of Thunder Bay Hydro Electricity Distribution Inc. ("TBHEDI"), which is an electricity distributor.
-This letter is to provide the Board with clarification of fact in support of the notice of motion seeking to review the Board's Decision dated May 4, 2011.
+On May 4, 2011, the Board issued its Decision on Cost Eligibility and determined that the Town of Atikokan was not eligible because it is the effective owner of Atikokan Hydro, an electricity distributor.
+This letter is to provide the Board clarification of fact in support of the notice of motion to review the Board's Decision dated May 4, 2011.